Shared Ownership Solicitors

 If you own 100% of the property, you will generally be able to advertise on the open market through an estate agent.

-We work with clients in Bristol and nationwide, providing safe, reliable conveyancing for shared ownership properties and all other types of residential property.
+Our solicitors work with clients in Bristol and nationwide.
+Our team provides safe, reliable conveyancing for shared ownership properties and all other types of residential property.

-Our goal is to offer a convenient, competitively priced conveyancing service that helps you achieve your goals as swiftly and smoothly as possible, keeping the whole process less stressful for you.
+Our goal is to offer a convenient, competitively priced service that helps you achieve your goals as smoothly as possible.
+We aim to make the whole process less stressful for you.

-When you work with our conveyancing team, you will have an experienced legal expert handling your case from start to finish.
-They will be available by phone and email whenever you need an update or to ask a question, so your conveyancing can fit around your schedule and you will never be left wondering what is going on with your transaction.
+When you work with our conveyancing team, you’ll have an experienced legal expert handling your case from start to finish.
+They will be available whenever you need an update, so your conveyancing can fit around your schedule.
+You will never be left wondering what is going on with your transaction.

 We are accredited by the Law Society’s Conveyancing Quality Scheme (CQS) for the high standard of our residential property services.
 We have also been awarded the Law Society’s Lexcel accreditation for quality of our services across the whole firm.